4awpawz/fusion.ssg.web/src/templates/docs/configuration.md

 <p class="ver">Introduced in v1.0.0-beta.8</p>

-These property values _replace_ all matching simple tokens declared in _all_ HTML documents.
-Please see <a href="{baseURL}/docs/htmldocuments/tokens#simple-tokens">Simple Tokens</a> for more information.
+Simple token property values declared here are global to the project and replace all matching simple tokens declared in _all HTML documents_.
+If both a local simple token and a global simple token have the same name _the local simple token takes precedence_.

 - default: {}